Pankrat/pankrat.github.io/content/post/django-migrations.md

 ### Table rewrites

-The figure above illustrates the importance, that the DDL statement finishes in a very short time, so that all blocked queries can resume before the associated requests time out.
+The figure above illustrates the importance of the DDL statement finishing in a very short time, so that all blocked queries can resume before the associated requests time out.